Nihlus/Crystite/docs/nitty-gritty.md

 the session, play together, execute LogiX, chat with each other, and do some pretty performance-heavy stuff without major problems.

-Focus has shifted from just making things work to actually improving the NeosVR hosting experience for server owners, and part of that is taking care of frustrating bugs or oddities in the code.
+Focus has shifted from just making things work to actually improving the Resonite hosting experience for server owners, and part of that is taking care of frustrating bugs or oddities in the code.
 In no particular order, that has so far included